Ace CSS Template

 Description: This quarterly seminar investigates in detail the various topics discussed in H.P.
 Blavatsky’s classic work, The Secret Doctrine (1888).
 Participants are expected to research, present and lead discussions on assigned sections in this work.

 Meets: Quarterly in half-day long sessions.
-The next seminar is scheduled for November 15th, Noon until 5:00 p.m.
+The next seminar is scheduled for November 2nd.

 Description